KubeRocketCI/docs/versioned_docs/version-3.14/operator-guide/microsoft-entra/dependency-track-authentication.md

 - [Crunchy PostgreSQL Operator](https://github.com/CrunchyData/postgres-operator) is installed.
 - A forked copy of the [edp-cluster-add-ons](https://github.com/epam/edp-cluster-add-ons) repository is created.

-## Configuring Microsoft Entra Application
+## Registering the Dependency-Track Application in Microsoft Entra

 To configure Microsoft Entra as the Identity Provider for Dependency-Track, it is necessary to create and configure an Application in the Microsoft Entra Admin Center: